CycloneDX/cyclonedx-node-yarn/README.md

 ━━━ Options ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

   --spec-version #0        Which version of CycloneDX to use.
                            (choices: "1.2", "1.3", "1.4", "1.5", default: "1.5")
   --output-format #0       Which output format to use.
                            (choices: "JSON", "XML", default: "JSON") --output-file #0         Path to the output file.
                            Set to "-" to write to STDOUT.
                            (default: write to STDOUT) --production,--prod      Exclude development dependencies.
                            (default: true if the NODE_ENV environment variable is set to "production", otherwise false) --mc-type #0             Type of the main component.
                            (choices: "application", "framework", "library", "container", "platform", "device-driver", default: "application")
-  --reproducible         Whether to go the extra mile and make the output reproducible.
+  --output-reproducible    Whether to go the extra mile and make the output reproducible.
                            This might result in loss of time- and random-based values.
   --verbose,-v             Increase the verbosity of messages.
                            Use multiple times to increase the verbosity even more.

 ━━━ Details ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━